webarch-coop/ansible-role-postgresql/README.md

 ### postgresql_user

-The name of a PostgreSQL user acocunt to create, `postgresql_user` is not defined by default.
+The name of a PostgreSQL user account to create, `postgresql_user` is not defined by default.

 ### postgresql_user_privs